Dynamic startup ecosystem

 Excellent market opportunities

 The North Rhine-Westphalian economy is taking major steps towards digitization along the entire value-added chain.
 With its high density of industrial and commercial enterprises, as well as around 711,600 small and medium-sized enterprises, the location offers countless customers and cooperation partners for digital technologies.
 Many companies, such as T-Mobile, Metro Group and Evonik, are now promoting digital business ideas in their markets with their own shareholding capital.
 Another advantage of the location is its strong ICT industry.
 As a provider of intelligent software and hardware components, it is an important driver for digital transformation.
-At 103 billion euros, NRW companies generate around one third of all German sales in this segment.
-More than 210,400 people work in ICT companies in NRW.
+At 127 billion euros, NRW companies generate over 18 percent of the gross domestic product in NRW.
+More than 257,000 people work in ICT companies in NRW.

 An outstanding talent pool

-There are around 768,000 students at the state's 68 universities.
+There are around 770,400 students at the state's 67 universities.
 That is more than in the Paris metropolitan area and four times as many as in Berlin.
-Around 90,500 of them are studying in the fields of computer science and electrical engineering, bringing core competences to the digital economy.
+Over 93,000 of them are studying in the fields of computer science and electrical engineering, bringing core competences to the digital economy.
 So it is not surprising that companies in the digital economy in NRW can cover three quarters of their staffing requirements with local employees.
 By comparison: In Berlin, every second employee has to be recruited outside Germany in order to cover the personnel requirements of the companies.

 Smart minds are researching all over the state into the digital world of tomorrow.
 The state's researchers focus on all the key topics of digital transformation: from Big Data, Industry 4.0, CPS, Smart City, IT security and IoT to logistics, energy and robotics / AI.
 They include: